akhodakivskiy/VimFx/documentation/handy-standard-firefox-features.md

 This section lists a few handy such standard features.

-## The Address Bar
+## The location bar

-Firefox’s Address Bar is sometimes called the “Awesomebar” because it is so powerful.
+Firefox’s location bar is sometimes called the “Awesomebar” because it is so powerful.
 Other than simply entering URLs, you can also use it to:

 - Search through bookmarks.